Nested sampling method

 • The total number of accepted/rejected moves for this step size (summed across all MPI processes) are estabilshed

-• If the total acceptance rate is within the desired range, return this stepsize
+• if the total acceptance rate is within the desired range:

 • Store step length and acceptance rate